hugoqnc/Paxos-SLR210/README.md

 The caveat is that for the Oracle to function, the system needs to be eventually synchronous, meaning that after a certain amount of time, the communication delay will be bounded, this is what allows Paxos to solve consensus without violating the CAP theorem.

 ## Main idea of the algorithm<a name="idea"/>
 This project is an implementation of the **Synod Obstruction-Free Consensus**.
-This algorithm tries to reach a consensus, and to eventually decide 0 or 1.
+This algorithm tries to reach a consensus, to eventually decide 0 or 1.
 The main idea of this algorithm is to reach consensus in two parts:
 * A proposing process first wants to be “heard” by a majority of processes.
 It proposes and then waits to receive a majority of *GATHER* messages.
 If it receives this majority of *GATHER* acknowledgments, this means that a majority of processes are listening to him and waiting for his value.
 As a set can’t contain two distinct majorities, only one proposal can receive a majority of *GATHER* messages without aborting.
 * When being heard by a majority of processes, a proposing process wants to impose its value.
 It will send its value to everyone and will wait for a majority of ACK messages.
 If it is the case, then the process will finally *DECIDE* his value, and inform all other processes that he decided.
 All other processes will decide on the same value, ultimately reaching consensus.